 A nicely fit Easyboot Glove

 Although I still believe a correct “Fit” to be one of the biggest success factors in hoof boot success, I now believe that hoof trimming and/or lack of trimming to be an equal contributing factor to success.
 If a hoof is measured and a hoof boot is sized for the hoof based on the measurements, the “Fit” and corresponding experience will be positive.
-Moving forward, unless the hoof is maintained and trimmed it will quickly change and will be different than
+Moving forward, unless the hoof is maintained and trimmed it will quickly change and will be different than the original measurements.
+As the hoof changes more and more from the original measurements it is less likely that the hoof boot selected based on the original measurements will continue to fit well and provide a positive experience.

 One of my horses feet after a maintenance trim.